ManageIQ/manageiq-pods/README.md

 ```
 ## Deploy MIQ

-Create the MIQ template for deployment and verify is now available in your project
+Create the MIQ template for deployment and verify it is now available in your project

 _**As basic user**_